MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-manually.md

 6. Choose the **Supply From**  field.
 7. On the **Item Supplier Catalogue** page, choose the **New** action, and then select supplier **30000**.
 8. Choose the **OK** button to return to the **Order Planning** page.
-9. Copy supplier **30000** to the other lines for loudspeaker components on this works order.
+9. Copy supplier **30000** to the other lines for loudspeaker components on this production order.

      You are now ready to create a purchase order.